May 17, 2022

 The concept of Industry 4.0 isn’t a straight path; it is tied to the continuous development of technologies like artificial intelligence, big-data analytics, self-service business intelligence, robotics, and other emerging IoT-powered sensors and devices.

 Industry 4.0 delivers the capacity to gather, store, and process generated data.
-Whether the organizations seek to improve their supply chain, marketing, operations, or desire to meet production challenges, the adoption of Industry 4.0 is the way ahead.
+Whether the organizations seek to improve their supply chain, marketing, and operations, or desire to meet production challenges, the adoption of Industry 4.0 is the way ahead.

 One of the most critical data challenges for manufacturers is unifying data from multiple sources.
 The legacy transaction-oriented ERP and CRM systems are the most challenging factors because they were designed as independent applications; they were not explicitly developed to unify data from disparate data sources.